AdelieLinux/horizon/CODE-OF-CONDUCT.rst

   * Insults, especially those using discriminatory terms or slurs.

-  * Behaviour that could be perceived as unwanted sexual attention.
+  * Behavior that could be perceived as unwanted sexual attention.

   * Advocating for or encouraging any of the above behaviors.

 * **Understand disagreements**: Disagreements, both social and technical, are useful learning opportunities.
 Seek to understand the other viewpoints and resolve differences constructively.

 This code is not exhaustive or complete.
 It serves to capture our common